Open

 Selection criteria

-- Demonstration that goods or suitable substitutes cannot be sourced domestically in Canada or from non-U.S. suppliers.
+- Goods or substitutes cannot be sourced domestically or from non-U.S. suppliers.

 How to apply